Cart

 Characteristics of a Reduced Port

-• Smaller Internal Opening: The smaller bore reduces the effective flow path of the system.
+• Smaller Internal Opening: The smaller bore reduces the effective flow path through the valve.

-• Pressure Drop: The smaller internal diameter may reduce flow capacity and lead to a pressure drop.
+• Restricted Flow Rate: The smaller internal diameter may reduce maximum flow capacity compared to a full port valve.

-• Compact Size: A smaller valve body saves space.
+• Compact Size: A smaller valve body saves space in tight piping layouts.

-• Lightweight: These are smaller valves that weigh less than their full-port counterparts, making them easier to transport and handle.
+• Lightweight: Reduced port valves are often lighter than full-port counterparts, making them easier to handle and install.

 Applications for a Standard Port

-• Demanding Environments: Used in demanding environments where a robust valve with a long service life is needed.
+• Demanding Environments: Used in industrial environments where a compact, durable valve with a long service life is needed.

-• Limited Space: Ideal for applications where the lack of space is a concern and where a larger valve will not fit.
+• Limited Space: Ideal for applications where available installation space is limited and a larger valve body may not fit.

-• Flow Control: Suitable for systems that require lower, more controlled flow rates.
+• Moderate Flow Control: Suitable for systems where lower or moderate flow rates are acceptable.

 Reduced port ball valves are often preferred in compact industrial systems where a standard port design provides reliable shut-off performance without the cost or size of a full bore valve.